DanielNStovell/Codyssi_2025/README.md

 My user on the website is "AnonymousUser#300".
-This is only because my email is not my name 😭🙏